Fan Chung: Later career

 Chung's life was profiled in the 2017 documentary film Girls who fell in love with Math.

 In 2012, she became a fellow of the American Mathematical Society.

+Chung was an American Mathematical Society (AMS) Council member at large.

 Personal life

 Chung has two children; the first child was born during her graduate studies from her first marriage.

 Fan Chung's first marriage ended in divorce in 1982.
 However, when she worked at Bell Laboratories, she met Ronald Graham.
 During that time, they became close friends and published many joint papers in graph theory, eventually marrying in 1983.
 She was married to him until his death in 2020.

 In Paul Hoffman's book The Man Who Loved Only Numbers, regarding her marriage with Graham, Chung said: